 It is really frustrating when you’re working with Elementor and you’re facing “Elementor Widgets Not Loading Error” on your site.
 This error appears quite frequently and many have written to us about it.
+You can edit any page or post using Elementor.
 They complain of elementor editor being stuck or not loading on their end.

 Is there any easy way to fix this?
 Yes, there is.

 There are few possible causes of this error.
 We will discuss them in this article and provide you ways to troubleshoot and fix the error.

 Before go to the solution.
 You need to check your PHP Version, PHP Memory Limit, and some other information.
 Don’t worry, if you have Master Addons installed on your website, you can easily check all necessary info.

 Just navigate to Master Addons option from your dashboard.
 Then navigate to the System Info tab.
 You will get all data you need.

 Increase PHP Version and WP Memory Limit